 Feel free to make the homemade soup several days in advance.
 Store in an airtight container in the fridge.

-Heat extra virgin olive oil in the same large skillet over medium-high heat then, once the oil is hot, add half the shallots and fry until golden brown.
+Heat extra virgin olive oil in the skillet over medium-high heat then, once the oil is hot, add half the shallots and fry until golden brown.
 I like to gently shake the skillet, and stir every now and again, to make sure they fry evenly.

 Scoop the fried shallots onto a paper towel lined plate to drain then sprinkle with salt.
 Fry/drain/salt the remaining shallots.

-Note: some of these fried shallots look soggy but I assure you that even the very light golden brown fried shallots are still crispy – YUM!
+Some of these fried shallots look soggy but I assure you that even the very light golden brown fried shallots are still crispy – YUM!

 Can I Make the Green Bean Casserole Ahead of Time?

-This is a great dish to make ahead of time!
-Saute the garlic-butter mushrooms, make the Cream of Mushroom Soup, and then stir together with the drained, canned green beans in the casserole dish.
+- 24-48 hours ahead of time: saute the mushrooms, make the Cream of Mushroom Soup, then stir together with the drained, canned green beans in the casserole dish.
 Cover then refrigerate for up to two days.
-Uncover and let the baking dish sit at room temperature for 30 minutes before baking according to recipe instructions.

 More Gluten Free Holiday Side Dishes